fmidev/smartmet-workstation-vtk/README.md

 Interactor.h contains the classes that implement specializations of VTK UI handling classes for basic keypress processing.

 They own TimeAnimator that handles automatically stepping through time
 Finally, ViewportFactory.h contains the code to build the full stack capable of rendering a 2D grid view.

-The actual executables themselves are lightweight and located in surfacevis and volumevis respectively,
+The actual executables themselves are lightweight and located in surfacevis and volumevis respectively, with volumevis setup (due to config implementation) being handled in VolVis.h/cpp

-with volumevis setup (due to config implementation) being handled in VolVis.h/cpp
+MFC ports require the cmake option Module_vtkGUISupportMFC and patching the faulty opengl call. vtkEvenlySpacedStreamlines is flawed and will crash https://gitlab.kitware.com/vtk/vtk/issues/17380